ideal-lab5/Grants-Program/applications/iris_followup.md

 - a naïve validator-based storage system  that encourages storage of 'valuable' data
 - support for contracts and a rudimentary decentralized exchange to purchase and sell data access rights

+In addition to these items, the Iris fork of substrate has been upgraded to by in sync with the latest substrate master branch and we have also upgraded the runtime to use the latest version of rust-ipfs.

 #### Limitations and Expectations

 Iris is *not* intended to act as a decentralized replacement for traditional cloud storage or to be a competitor to existing centralized data storage solutions.
 We are aware that Amazon could artifically deflate the price of S3 buckets down to $0 and still make billions a year, while this project would inevitably implode.

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+  Iris intends to be infrastructure for dapps that leverage decentralized storage and ownership capabilities.
+Further, our long term intention is to participate in a parachain auction once Iris is feature complete, after which we will be able to provide cross-chain data ownership that is cryptographically tied to the offchain storage within the embedded IPFS network.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

+  - The target audience is very wide ranging as we aim to provide infrastructure for dapps and potentially other parachains to allow them to easily take advantage of decentralized storage capabilities.
+We also aim to provide tools for data owners and content creators to share or sell their data without a middleman, determining their own prices and business models.
+Additionally, data spaces allow organizations to control which data can be associated with them, which may allow Iris to be a solution in B2B or middleware solution in existing centralized applications.

 - What need(s) does your project meet?
+  - The basis of Iris is the creation of a cryptographically verifiable relationship between data ownership, accessibility, and availability.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  CESS, Crust
+  - There are several proposed decentralized storage solutions within the dotsama ecosystem.
+Of note, there is Crust and CESS, both of which have previously been awarded web3 foundation grants.
   - If so, how is your project different?
-    - embedded IPFS
-    - availability encouruaging storage system
+    - Unlike other solutions, Iris uses an embedded IPFS network to accomplish offchain storage of data.
+This allows us to leverage many of the features of IPFS without reinventing the wheel.
+    - Iris uses a game theoretic approach to create an availability-encouraging storage system.
+    - Iris uses DeFi concepts not only to cryptographically associate data ownership with data availability, but also so build access rules and rights.
     - proxy re-encryption mechanism and reputation
     - Iris believes that not all data is equal and though we do not intend to impose any type of authority in terms of moderation or censorship, we provide mechanisms for data owners to create curated data enclaves.

-  - If not, are there similar projects in related ecosystems?
+Although we believe that decentralization is the way forward, we see the inherent issues that arise out of an open systems where data is essentially un-removable.

+There are several existing decentralized storage networks that already exist, including:

+- filecoin: The eminent storage system built on top of IPFS.
+- storj
+- siacoin
+- theta: A storage system that emphasizes data streaming and has a robust data delivery network.

+Iris differs from these networks in many ways.
+These networks generally are open, do not maintain on-chain ownership, and do not have the cross-chain capabilities that Iris is capable of supporting.

 ## Team :busts_in_silhouette: